noahdiewald/llic/schedule/2017-08-29-mike-white.markdown

 ---
+title: Parsing with Dynamic Continuized CCG
-title: Mike White Practice Talk
+author: Mike White
 ---

 Mike White will be giving a practice talk.
 The accompanying paper,